TheDeanLab/navigate/docs/source/software_configuration.rst

     The type of the device is needed when deciding which python object to instantiate on startup of the software (eg type: ASI).
 The other fields are specified by the manufacturers API software.
-They help the API software communicate with the computer you are using which in turn allows the ASLM software to communicate with the device (eg port: COM7).
+They help the API software communicate with the computer you are using which in turn allows the Navigate software to communicate with the device (eg port: COM7).

 Running the software with our current microscope setup would fail.
 It turns out our